 The configurable integrated circuit allows for customized parallel operations on real-time data.
 They allow for more parallelism in algorithm execution compared to CPU and GPU at the expense of added complexity from the circuitry involved in implementation.
-They allow for more flexibility as reprogrammable devices compared to ASIC chips as the logic blocks in the silicon fabric can be dynamically ``field programmed'' through the interconnects.
+They also allow for more flexibility as reprogrammable devices compared to ASIC chips as the block resources, such as Look-Up Tables LUTs), Flip-Flops (FFs), and Digital Signal Processors (DSPs), can be dynamically ``field programmed'' through the interconnects.
 The number of logic gates have risen exponentially, from thousands in the 1980s to tens of millions today, as well as specialized compute units, such as AMD's AI engine tiles with specific setups to optimize DSP usage.
 As discussed later in this document, there are new approaches that expand and create hybrid systems where FPGA mingles with new technologies, such as embedded systems.
-Nevertheless, FPGAs will be continue to be a staple of high energy physics.
-We present a few ways that are being used and some of the novel approaches that have arisen in the field.
+Nevertheless, FPGAs are and will be continue to be a staple of high energy physics.